Jthora/psionicDefender/README.md

 - **Acoustic Lab Measurements**: Use tone generators and decibel meters (or advanced setups) to assess transmission loss across infrasound, audible, and ultrasonic ranges.
 - **Magnetometers (Hall Effect / SQUID)**: Verify the intensity and uniformity of protective magnetic fields, especially if relying on magnet-based spin disruption.
 - **EEG Monitoring**: Check if the device affects your own brainwave patterns or blocks external “entrainment” signals by comparing user EEG with and without the shield active.

-Putting all these **equations, frequency anchors, and verification steps** together gives you a **practical R&D workflow**: hypothesize your shielding or jamming approach, calculate expected performance, build prototypes, and measure in a controlled environment.
-Then iterate until you reach the desired defense metrics.